Customs & Immigration: get through fast and stress-free

 If your flight has Wi-Fi (most international flights do now), you can submit your details while still in the air, as long as you go through Passport Control at your destination within four hours of submitting your travel information.
 Alternatively, you can submit your information after you deplane and enter the terminal, using the airport Wi-Fi.

 The CBP system will review your submission (usually within a minute or two) and send you a receipt.
 Proceed to Passport Control and show the receipt to an official, who will send you to the second line for your in-person review with an ICE officer.
-Even more useful, multiple family members can be loaded on same submission, so only one phone is needed.
+Even more useful, multiple family members can be loaded on the same submission, so only one phone is needed.

 Helpful points to remember: